core-wg/href/draft-ietf-core-href.md

   character that a dot is.)

   {:aside}
-  > Implementations with scheme-specific knowledge MAY convert
+  > As an implementation note, an implementation with scheme-specific
-    individual elements by using the ToASCII procedure ({{Section 4.1 of -toascii}}) as discussed in more detail in {{Section 3.1 of -iri}}.
+    knowledge that knows it will have to interface with DNS might implement a shortcut to using the ToASCII procedure ({{Section 4.1 of -toascii}}) as discussed in more detail in {{Section 3.1 of -iri}}.
-    This should not be done if the next step of conversion is to an IRI as defined in {{critoiri}} (CRI to IRI).
-  >
+    Such an optimization is formally outside the scope of the CRI specification, which is scheme-independent and in terms of IRIs and URIs.
 > [^toascii-note]

 [^toascii-note]:
     Editor's note: Some other RFCs reference RFC5890 as the source of ToASCII, since that is the document that replaces RFC3490 and at least mentions ToASCII.